Restaurants in Edinburgh

 Telephone: (0)131 225 5613

 Small and intimate, it is wise to book at La Bruschetta because it is Edinburgh's most popular authentic Italian restaurant, particularly at lunch time when its bistro menu is available.
 The owner, Giovanni Cariello, is also the chef and is a master of his craft.
 Specialties usually involve Scottish fish.
-La Bruschetta is closed Mondays, but open every other day from 12pm to 2pm and 6pm to 10.30pm.
+La Bruschetta is open Tuesday to Saturday for lunch and supper from 12pm to 2pm and 6pm to 10.30pm.

 Address: 13 Clifton Terrace, Haymarket